Table of Contents

 5. Plumbing Costs: $12,000

-Plumbing costs include installing plumbing fixtures such as toilets, faucets, wash basins, bathtubs, etc. Homeowners spend around $4.50 per sq. ft. for installing plumbing fixtures in new construction.
+Plumbing costs include installing plumbing fixtures such as toilets, faucets, wash basins, bathtubs, etc. Homeowners spend around $4.50 per sq. ft. in plumbing in new construction or $4,080 on average.

-You require a plumber to fix the pipes and lay sewage lines.
-Apart from that, you need to install new pieces of machinery like washing machines, dryers, and geysers while custom building a home.
+You require a plumber to fix the pipes and lay the sewage lines.
+You also need to install washing machines, dryers, and geysers while custom-building a home.

 6. HVAC Installation Costs: $15,000

-Homeowners pay $1,500 to $12,500 for installing a new HVAC system.
-This cost depends on several factors such as the size of the cooling area, the type of system, the brand, the addition of zones, etc. All these additional factors can increase the installation cost by $2,000 or more.
+Homeowners pay $1,500 to $12,500 to install a new HVAC system.
+This cost can further vary as per the size of the cooling area, the type of system, the brand, etc. All these additional factors can increase the HVAC installation cost by $2,000 or more.

 Soft Costs to Build a House

-Soft cost in home construction comprises costs that do not contribute to the building process directly.
-They include costs like permit fees, design costs, etc.
+Soft costs in home construction contribute to the building process indirectly.
+They include costs like land costs, permit costs, design costs, etc.

 Before you build your house you need to shop for land to build it on.
 You will incur two costs related to land: